 Design of Reset Controller in Verilog / VHDL

-Some initial thoughts before proceeding to the requirements of Reset Controller…
+Let’s collect some initial thoughts before proceeding to the requirements of Reset Controller…

 Asynchronous External Reset